Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: ADDITIONAL EXPERIMENTS AND IMPLEMENTATION DETAILS

-\paragraph{The Environment Condition.} As we stated in the main manuscript, \cref{theorem:app-main_ucb} and \cref{theorem:app-main_ts} denote that cumulative average regret should be sublinear even if the environment parameters $K$ and $\dim$ are changed.
-Inspired by this, we conduct experiments adjusting the parameters.
-First, we increase the context dimension $\dim$ from $5$ to $10$ while keeping all other settings unchanged.~\cref{fig:add2} illustrates the performance on tasks with $\dim = 10$ and $K = 5$, revealing substantial gaps between the \term variants and the baselines.
-Additionally,~\cref{fig:red2} demonstrates the performance on tasks with $\dim = 5$ and $K = 10$.
+\paragraph{The Environment Condition.} As we stated in the main manuscript, \cref{theorem:app-main_ucb} and \cref{theorem:app-main_ts} denote that the cumulative average regret should be sublinear even if the environment parameters $K$ and $\dim$ are changed.
+Inspired by this, we conduct experiments adjusting these parameters.
+First, we increase the context dimension $\dim$ from $5$ to $10$ while keeping all other settings unchanged. \cref{fig:add2} illustrates the performance on tasks with $\dim=10$ and $K=5$, revealing substantial gaps between the \term variants and the baselines.
+Additionally, \cref{fig:red2} demonstrates the performance on tasks with $\dim=5$ and $K=10$.
 These results indicate that \term consistently outperforms the baselines across different task configurations, supporting our theoretical results.
+Each experiment was conducted using an average over 20 random seeds.

+\paragraph{Variance-agnostic Variants} As stated in the main manuscript, \cref{theorem:app-main_ucb2} and \cref{theorem:app-main_ts2} indicate that, even without incorporating variance-awareness, the cumulative average regret of our arm selection strategies remains theoretically sublinear.
+To validate these theoretical results empirically, we conduct experiments comparing the performance of the variance-aware (\term) and variance-agnostic variants (NLDB, which stands for \emph{Neural Linear Dueling Bandit}) of our method. \cref{fig:NV1}--\cref{fig:NV3} compare the cumulative average regrets of these two sets of variants across different synthetic datasets featuring nonlinear utility functions.

+As stated in the main manuscript, \cref{theorem:app-main_ucb2} and \cref{theorem:app-main_ts2} indicate that, without variance-awareness, the cumulative average regret of our arm selection strategies remains sublinear.
+To validate these theoretical results, we conduct experiments under variance-agnostic variants of \term. \cref{fig:NV1}--\cref{fig:NV3} compare the cumulative average regrets of the variance-aware (\term) and variance-agnostic variants (NLDB) of \term across different synthetic datasets with nonlinear utility functions.